Mass media: Film

 The term 'film' encompasses motion pictures as individual projects, as well as the field in general.
 The name comes from the photographic film (also called film stock), historically the primary medium for recording and displaying motion pictures.
 Many other terms for film exist, such as motion pictures (or just pictures and "picture"), the silver screen, photoplays, the cinema, picture shows, flicks and, most commonly, movies.

 Films are produced by recording people and objects with cameras, or by creating them using animation techniques or special effects.
 Films comprise a series of individual frames, but when these images are shown in rapid succession, an illusion of motion is created.
 Flickering between frames is not seen because of an effect known as persistence of vision, whereby the eye retains a visual image for a fraction of a second after the source has been removed.
 Also of relevance is what causes the perception of motion: a psychological effect identified as beta movement.

-Film has emerged as an important art form.
-They entertain, educate, enlighten and inspire audiences.
-Any film can become a worldwide attraction, especially with the addition of dubbing or subtitles that translate the original language.

 Video games

 A video game is a computer-controlled game in which a video display, such as a monitor or television set, is the primary feedback device.
-The term "computer game" also includes games which display only text or which use other methods, such as sound or vibration, as their primary feedback device.
-There always must also be some sort of input device, usually in the form of button/joystick combinations (on arcade games), a keyboard and mouse/trackball combination (computer games), a controller (console games), or a combination of any of the above.
-Also, more esoteric devices have been used for input, e.g., the player's motion.
-Usually there are rules and goals, but in more open-ended games the player may be free to do whatever they like within the confines of the virtual universe.
+There must also be some sort of input device, usually in the form of button/joystick combinations, a keyboard and mouse combination, a controller, or a player's motion.

-In common usage, an "arcade game" refers to a game designed to be played in an establishment in which patrons pay to play on a per-use basis.
-A "computer game" or "PC game" refers to a game that is played on a personal computer.
-A "Console game" refers to one that is played on a device specifically designed for the use of such, while interfacing with a standard television set.
-A "video game" (or "videogame") has evolved into a catchall phrase that encompasses the aforementioned along with any game made for any other device, including, but not limited to, advanced calculators, mobile phones, PDAs, etc.